 Most patients will have a history of ocular trauma or recent ocular surgery.
 Any patient that presents after trauma deserves a thorough history and physical exam consistent with advanced traumatic life support (ATLS) protocols.
 History should include questions related to the possibility of an intraocular foreign body, changes in vision, photophobia, eye pain, nausea, vomiting, and any history of bleeding diathesis, especially sickle cell disease or trait.

 The most important step is to evaluate for any potentially open globe or penetrating eye injury.
 All penetrating injuries should be assumed to have an associated open globe injury.
-In this case, leave all projectiles in place, protect the eye with a shield and get emergent ophthalmology consult in the emergency department.
-If trauma induced, the patient should also be evaluated for acute orbital compartment syndrome.
+In this case, leave all projectiles in place, protect the eye with a shield, and get emergent ophthalmology consultation in the emergency department.
+If trauma-induced, the patient should also be evaluated for acute orbital compartment syndrome.
 Signs of orbital compartment syndrome include proptosis, decreased visual acuity, and a relative afferent pupillary defect.

-The decreased visual acuity typically worsens with supine position.
-Symptoms improve with the elevation of the head due to the layering of the blood below the visual axis.
+Visual acuity typically worsens with the supine position.
+Symptoms may improve with the elevation of the head due to the layering of the blood below the visual axis.
 Decreased visual acuity is a result of the refractory changes induced by the blood in the anterior chamber.
 The normally clear, aqueous humor does not affect the path of light, whereas the RBCs will prevent light from focusing appropriately on the retina.
 Anisocoria results from tears to the iris sphincter muscles, which may cause either meiosis or mydriasis of the affected eye.

 Clinicians grade hyphema by the amount of blood in the anterior chamber.
 Grade 0 or microhyphema occurs with scattered RBCs in the anterior chamber that does not layer out.
 Grade I hyphema has less than 33% anterior chamber filling.
 Grade II has 33% to 50% filling.
 Grade III has greater than 50% but less than total filling of the anterior chamber, and grade IV has 100% anterior chamber filling.